Asking applicants to submit samples of their academic work as part of their application has been a growing trend over the last few years.

 If you have one or two samples that meet these criteria, then save them electronically and you are good to go.

 If you have reviewed your work and you don’t have anything appropriate, then you will need to submit work you produce in the fall of your senior year.
-Start next year with that as a major to-do and make sure that you will have something worthy of submission by the early deadline (November 1) so that you leave those early deadlines open as options.
+Start next year with that as a big to-do on your list, and make sure that you will have something worthy of submission by the early deadline (November 1) so that you leave those early deadlines open as options.

 Of course, if you have samples from junior year ready, but you do something in the fall of your senior year that is BETTER, then you can always choose to submit that instead.